-Artisan Statement: I enjoy rescuing, revealing and preserving the inherent and diverse natural beauty of fallen trees through creative woodturning with an emphasis on non-round geometric shapes, bark included natural edge, and burl forms.
-My geometric turned sculptures feature flowing undulating lines and are food safe “art for utilitarian use”, while my natural edge winged vase sculptures feature extensive high and low bark elegantly revealing the life of the tree it came from.
+Artisan Statement: I enjoy rescuing, revealing and preserving the inherently diverse natural beauty of fallen trees through creative woodturning with an emphasis on non-round geometric sculptural work, bark included natural edge, and burl forms.
+My geometric turned work features flowing undulating lines, “sculptural art with some measure of functionality”, while my natural edge winged vases feature extensive high & low bark, elegant shaping.
 With burl forms I strive to create timeless shapes maximizing the fullness and beauty of each unique burl.
 And with the traditional round form I enjoy creating attractive bowls and boxes that play with light and shadow.

-As my work was discovered by the woodturning community, I’ve been asked to provide demonstrations and teach classes.
-Becoming safely comfortable with what I call “big air” turning techniques is exhilarating and fun; it facilitates a more complete mastery of tool work, which naturally opens doors to a new realm of turning imagination.
+As my work was discovered within the woodturning community, I’ve been asked to provide demonstrations and teach classes.
+Teaching others to become safely comfortable with what I call “big air” turning techniques is exhilarating and fun; it facilitates a more complete mastery of tool work, which naturally opens doors to a new realm of turning imagination.

 More about Mike: Growing up in the foothills of the San Gabriel Mountains Mike, along with his three brothers and parents, explored the California mountains, deserts, forests, and spent countless glorious days on, in and under the Pacific waves.
 This foundation, along with Mike’s Dad’s influence as an industrial arts teacher, led to his appreciation of trees and their incredibly beautiful and diverse timber.

-In the fall of 2009, Mike realized his passion for creative lathe-work, bought his first lathe, set up a modest studio, joined Central Ohio Woodturners, studied DVDs, read books, and set upon a determined path of experimentation, of trial and error, and created a unique body of work by the end of his first year - his signature Winged Geometrics and Winged Natural Edge Vases.
+In the fall of 2009, Mike realized his passion for creative lathe-work, bought his first lathe, set up a modest studio, joined Central Ohio Woodturners, studied dvd's, read books, and set upon a determined path of experimentation, of trial and error, creating a unique body of work by the end of his first year - his Sculptural Geometrics and Winged Natural Edge Vases.

 Membership: Mike is a member of The American Association of Woodturners (AAW), Central Virginia Woodturners (CVW), The Southern Highlands Craft Guild (SHCG), Artists in Cahoots Gallery (Lexington, VA) and C’Ville Arts Gallery (Charlottesville, VA).